adorobis/hacomfoairmqtt/README.md

 1. The following packages are needed:
 `sudo pkg install python3-pip python3-yaml`
 2. Create directory for the application `/usr/local/share/ca350/bin/` and copy `src/ca350` script to it
-3. Update the script as required (serial port and MQTT server mainly)
+3. Copy the src/config.ini.dist to /usr/local/share/ca350/bin/config.ini and update as required (serial port and MQTT server mainly)
 4. Create virtual environment:
 `python3 -m venv /usr/local/share/ca350/bin/`
 5. install packages in the venv: